SoloDevNZ/hashnode/clugq083m000508ld7ri09nsa.md

 sudo apt autoremove -y
 ```

+* I reboot my system to check the installation.

+> NOTE: I had a small issue with the 535 GPU driver.
+Here's my fix: I switched to the X.Org open source driver, rebooted my system, re-installed the 535 GPU driver with `sudo ubuntu-drivers install nvidia:535`, and re-booted my system again.

 * I reboot my system with the CloneZilla USB thumb drive installed.

 * I use CloneZilla to create an image of the distribution called <mark>[date]-img-work-studio</mark>.